-Performance Testing: is used to measure the software application's response time, throughput, and scalability under various load conditions.
+Performance Testing: Measures the software application's response time, throughput, and scalability under various load conditions.
 It checks the software application's ability to handle multiple users and transactions simultaneously and to ensure that it functions efficiently under peak load conditions.

-Load Testing: simulates real-world user loads and is performed to determine a system’s behavior under normal and peak conditions.
-It’s used to identify whether the infrastructure used for hosting the application is sufficient or not and tells us how many simultaneous users the application can handle and the scale of the application required in terms of hardware, network capacity, etc., so that more users can access the application.
+Load Testing: Simulates real-world user loads and is performed to determine a system’s behavior under normal and peak conditions.
+It’s used to identify whether the infrastructure used for hosting the application is sufficient and tells us how many simultaneous users the application can handle and the scale of the application required in terms of hardware, network capacity, etc. so that more users can access the application.

-Security Testing: is used to ensure that the software application is secure and protected from unauthorized access.
+Security Testing: Ensures the software application is secure and protected from unauthorized access.
 Security testing checks for vulnerabilities and weaknesses in the software application's security protocols and identifies any potential security threats.

-Usability Testing: is used to assess whether the application is user-friendly.
+Usability Testing: Used to assess whether the application is user-friendly.
 It checks how easy it is for users to navigate the software application and perform the intended functions efficiently.

-Accessibility Testing: can be considered a subset of usability testing, accessibility testing is performed to ensure that the application being tested is usable by people with disabilities.
+Accessibility Testing: Considered a subset of usability testing, accessibility testing is performed to ensure that the application being tested is usable by people with disabilities.

-Localization Testing: is a software testing type in which the behavior of software is tested for a specific region, locale, or culture.
-Some attributes to consider during localization testing: text correctly translated, currency, measurements units, special characters allowed, and phone number formats
+Localization Testing: A software testing type in which the behavior of software is tested for a specific region, locale, or culture.
+Some attributes to consider during localization testing: text correctly translated, currency, measurement units, special characters allowed, and phone number formats

 Static Testing and Dynamic Testing

 Static testing relies on the manual examination of work products (i.e., reviews) or tool-driven evaluation of the code (think code reviews) or other work products (i.e., static analysis).
-Can be performed on (but is not limited to): specifications, business requirements, acceptance criteria, source code, test plans, test cases, test scripts, and user guides.
+It can be performed on (but is not limited to) specifications, business requirements, acceptance criteria, source code, test plans, test cases, test scripts, and user guides.